 Treating Common Bug Bites With Basic First Aid

 Bug bites are an inevitable part of life.
-No matter where you live, you will experience a variety of different common bug bites over the course of your lifetime, and being a dirt bike rider, you will be more exposed to bugs than with other activities.
+No matter where you live, you will experience a variety of different bug bites over the course of your lifetime, and being a dirt bike rider, you will be more exposed to bugs than with other activities.

 **Before you read any further, please use common sense, if your symptoms increase in severity seek medical attention immediately!**

-Falling down is part of riding, where you fall is hard to control, and most ant hills are hard to spot on the trails.
+Falling is part of riding, where you fall is hard to control, and most ant hills are hard to spot on the trails.
 Ants inject venom into your body via their mandibles.
 It’s possible for them to inject venom multiple times.
 Fire ants are the most common ants in this category.

 - Slight burning and itching sensation that can last up to a week.